 Aswathy Asokan Ajitha is an Assistant Professor in the area of Marketing at Indian Institute of Management Amritsar.
 Dr Aswathy received her Joint Doctorate Degree from Indian Institute of Technology Madras, India under the supervision of Prof. Arshinder Kaur, and Curtin University, Australia under the supervision of Prof. Piyush Sharma and Prof. Russel Kingshott.
 Her PhD thesis focuses on different types of customer participation and their impact on a variety of important customer outcomes.
 She also examines the mediating role of task-related affective wellbeing and moderating roles of customer knowledge and task complexity in this process.

 She obtained a post-graduation degree in Master of Business Administration from a reputed Business School in India.
 She also has a Master of Science in Bioinformatics and Bachelor of Technology in Biotechnology and Biochemical Engineering from two reputed Indian Universities.
-She has about five years of experience in academics as a lecturer, assistant professor, and visiting faculty.
+She has about five years of experience in academics as a lecturer, assistant professor, and visiting professor.
 She is proficient in marketing research, research methodology and various statistical software packages for data analysis and conducted many methodology-based workshops.

 Developing a decision-making model for CSR strategy formulation: A two-tuple fuzzy logic approach.

 Chairing Conference - ICMM 2022